mrigank590/MeetMate/README.md

 # MeetMate

-MeetMate is a video call meeting application with added AI functionality for answering questions.
-It allows users to conduct video meetings while also providing the ability to ask questions to an AI assistant.
+MeetMate is a video call meeting application with AI question answering functionality, similar to Google Meet but with the added feature of asking questions to an AI assistant.

 ## Features

-- Conduct video call meetings similar to Google Meet.
+- Conduct video call meetings.
 - Ask questions to an AI assistant and receive answers.
 - Store questions and answers in a MongoDB database.
+- Dockerized Django application for easy deployment.

 ## Technologies Used